 Environmental Bodies are organisations that have registered with ENTRUST in order to receive Landfill Communities Fund money from Landfill Operators or other Environmental Bodies.
 Environmental Bodies don't have to be charities but any surplus they make must be used to further their organisation's objectives; surplus must not be used to pay dividends or other rewards.
 Environmental Bodies carry out projects that comply with the six objectives set out in The Landfill Tax Regulations 1996.
 Click here to view the six objectives of the Landfill Tax Regulations.

-Cory Environmental i s one of the UK's leading resource management, recycling and energy recovery companies.
-Since the introduction of the Landfill Communities Fund, Cory has provided millions of pounds in funding for worthwhile community and environmental projects across the UK.
-In Gloucestershire, Cory has provided the funding for the Landfill Communities Fund Programme operated by The Gloucestershire Environmental Trust since 1997.
+Enovert (formerly Cory Environmental) is one of the UK's leading resource management, recycling and energy recovery companies.
+Since the introduction of the Landfill Communities Fund, Enovert has provided millions of pounds in funding for worthwhile community and environmental projects across the UK.
+In Gloucestershire, Enovert has provided the funding for the Landfill Communities Fund Programme operated by The Gloucestershire Environmental Trust since 1997.

 What is the role of The Gloucestershire Environmental Trust?